sigcsets/sigcse2022/pages/attendees_index.md

 -->

 ## Roommate Database
-Coming soon.
+The [SIGCSE TS 2022 Roommate Finder](https://app.miniextensions.com/form/HQQb5whwEXxH4RqmnHcp) database's purpose is to allow SIGCSE attendees to search for other attendees wanting to share rooms.
+The database is an information resources only, the rest is up to you.
+This database stores your information, whether you have a hotel room or not, and then allows you to search for a roommate.
+Once you and a roommate agree to share,  please fill out the form filled to you to be removed from the active list of roommate seekers.

 ## KidsCamp
 We will be offering KidsCamp, onsite in the Omni Hotel.
-The contract is still being negotiated.
-If you are interested in reserving a spot in KidsCamp, then please email kidscamp@sigcse2022.org.
-We will email you as soon as you can sign up!
+You can [sign up for KidsCamp here](www.accentregister.com/register/sigcse22).

 <!--